-The Construction Engineer will evaluate the pavement between these two cores separately from the balance of the pavement in that secondary unit.
+The Engineer will evaluate the pavement between these two cores separately from the balance of the pavement in that secondary unit.
 The limits for the evaluation will be between the longitudinal weakened plane or construction joint on each side of the core and between the next transverse weakened plane, construction, or expansion joint beyond each of the last two cores.
-Unless the Construction Engineer allows the pavement to remain, remove and replace the pavement with pavement of the specified thickness.
-The Construction Engineer will not pay for the removal of the deficient pavement.
-When the deficient pavement is allowed to remain, the Construction Engineer will not make payment for the deficient pavement.
+Unless the Engineer allows the pavement to remain, remove and replace the pavement with pavement of the specified thickness.
+The Engineer will not pay for the removal of the deficient pavement.
+When the deficient pavement is allowed to remain, the Engineer will not make payment for the deficient payement.
 Drill one additional core in the remaining portion of the secondary unit.
-The Construction Engineer will evaluate this portion separately for payment as hereinbefore specified.
+The Engineer will evaluate this portion separately for payment as hereinbefore specified.

 When removing deficient pavement, remove and replace the deficient pavement within the evaluation limits.
 After replacing the deficient pavement, drill one core at random in the secondary unit outside of the limits of the replaced pavement and drill one core in the new pavement.
+The Engineer will evaluate the pavement represented by the drilled core taken outside of the limits of the replaced pavement for payment as hereinbefore specified.
+When the core drilled in the replaced pavement is less than the specified thickness, the Engineer will not make payment for the replaced pavement.